 Pet Health And Care >> Dog Health >> Enlarged spleen in dogs

-Enlarged Spleen in Dogs
+Enlarged Spleen in Dogs - Causes, Symptoms, Treatment, Diagnosis and Recovery Time

-The spleen is an organ that primarily filters red blood cells, holds a reserve of white blood cells known as monocytes, and plays an important role in the immune system.
 It also performs several other functions, including producing and storing red blood cells.
 In dogs, an enlarged spleen tends to occur most often in larger breed, especially as the dog gets older.
 However, canine enlarged spleen can develop in almost any dog, and is usually the result of some other underlying disease.
 In a few cases, the problem may be with the spleen itself, as is the case with a canine spleen tumor.

 Spleen Enlargement in Canines Symptoms